riak/riak.github.io/versioned_docs/version-2.0.6/learn/concepts/causal-context.md

 and later, we recommend using [dotted version vectors](#dotted-version-vectors) instead, for reasons that are explained in that section.

-Like dotted version vectors, vector clocks are a means of tracking events in distributed systems.
-Unlike normal clocks, vector clocks have no sense of chronological time, i.e. they don't care if something happened at 6 pm today or back in 1972.
-They care only about sequences of events.
-More specifically, they keep track of who---i.e. which actor in the system---has modified an object and how many times they've done so.

-In a distributed system like Riak, multiple replicas of each object are active in the cluster all the time.
-Because it's inevitable that objects will have conflicting values due to events like concurrent updates and healed network partitions, Riak needs a mechanism to keep track of which replica of an object is more current than another.
-In versions of Riak prior to 2.0, vector clocks were the means employed by Riak to do precisely that.

-A number of important aspects of the relationship between object replicas can be determined using vector clocks:

-* Whether one object is a direct descendant of the other
-* Whether the objects are direct descendants of a common parent
-* Whether the objects are unrelated in recent heritage

-Behind the scenes, Riak uses vector clocks as an essential element of its [active anti-entropy][concept aae] subsystem and of its automatic read repair capabilities.

-Vector clocks are non-human-readable metadata attached to all Riak objects.
-They look something like this:

-    a85hYGBgzGDKBVIcR4M2cgczH7HPYEpkzGNlsP/VfYYvCwA=

-While vector clocks quite often resolve object conflicts without trouble, there are times when they can't, i.e. when it's unclear which value of an object is most current.
-When that happens, Riak, if configured to do so, will create **siblings**.

 ## Siblings

 It is possible, though not recommendable, to [configure Riak][usage conflict resolution] to ensure that only one copy of an object ever exists in a specific location.
 This will ensure that *at most* one value is returned when a read is performed on a bucket type/bucket/key location (and no value if Riak returns `not found`).

-It's also possible, however, to configure Riak to store multiple objects in a single key if necessary, i.e. for an object to have different values on different nodes.
-Objects stored this way have what are called sibling values.
-You can instruct Riak to allow for sibling creation by setting the the `allow_mult` bucket property to `true` for a specific bucket, preferably [using bucket types][usage bucket types].

-From the standpoint of application development, the difficulty with siblings is that they *by definition* conflict with one another.
-When an application attempts to read an object that has siblings, multiple replicas will be stored in the location where the application is looking.
-This means that the application will need to develop a strategy for [conflict resolution][usage conflict resolution], i.e. the application will need to decide which value is more correct depending on the use case.

-## More Information on Vector Clocks

-Additional information on vector clocks:

-* [Conflict Resolution][usage conflict resolution] in Riak KV
-* [Vector Clocks on Wikipedia]
-* [Why Vector Clocks are Easy]
-* [Why Vector Clocks are Hard]
-* The vector clocks used in Riak are based on the [work of Leslie Lamport].

 ## Dotted Version Vectors